mutant-city/canonical-interview/readme.md

 ## Testing
 * This has not been unit or integration tested.
-* Grepping the file with a regex for the program, outputs the exact same counts as the python program, however.
+* Grepping the file with a regex for the program, however, outputs the exact same counts as the python program.
     * `grep -i '.*fonts/texlive-fonts-extra.*' /tmp/Contents-amd64.txt | wc -l`

 ## Potential performance Improvements